 2) Have a 3-Day Party in Cape Town

-Next we travel east to South Africa, and the beautiful city of Cape Town.
+Next stop on our best New Year destinations list, we travel east to South Africa, and the beautiful city of Cape Town.

-For New Year’s Eve, you simply can’t go anywhere but the Victoria & Albert Waterfront.
+For New Year’s Eve 2020, you simply can’t go anywhere but the Victoria & Albert Waterfront.
 The gig and midnight fireworks display are world famous, and there are many fantastic places to eat, dance and generally be merry.

 However, in Cape Town, the fun doesn’t stop on New Year’s Eve.
 Celebrations continue onto 2nd January, thousands of partygoers head to the beach, and thousands more head downtown to watch 10,000 performers dance and perform in the Cape Town Minstrel Carnival.